yjzscode/GROD-OOD-Detection-with-Transformers/README.md

 ## Acknowledgements

-## TODOS :soon:
+## TODOS
-- Add fine-tuned models
+:soon: Add fine-tuned models

-- Update for the adaptability to large models and multi-class datasets
+:white_check_mark: Update for the adaptability to large models and multi-class datasets

-- Report results for more benchmarks
+:soon: Report results for more benchmarks